adrelanos/whonix-ws-desktop-shortcuts/README.md

-# Desktop Icons for Whonix-Workstation #
+# Desktop Icons and KDE Start Menu Favorites for Whonix-Workstation #

 A metapackage, that creates shortcuts on the desktop, which are useful for Whonix-Workstation.

+Configures KDE Kickoff favorites.
+(Takes effect for newly created user accounts.
+Not for existing user accounts.)

 For better usability.